CicutaSec/ShiroScraper-By-Lore/README.md

 * Python 3 // And A Brain With Basic Knowledge On How To Use Python
 * And Obviously Pip Or Pip3 Installed
+* This Script Automatically Installs The Pip3 Requirements When Executed